offchan42/Unity3D-Python-Communication/README.md

   [here](http://zguide.zeromq.org/page:all#Ask-and-Ye-Shall-Receive).
 If you want to make the code better, which is not the focus of this example, you can learn more about ZeroMQ as suggested in the screenshot below.
   ![troubleshooting-1.PNG](img/troubleshooting-1.PNG)

+## TODO

+* [ ] Add example that use Unity's Update() method to receive reply instead of using a separate thread.
+This means that the call to `TryReceiveFrameString()` will not be too frequent which yields better performance.